National leader Judith Collins unveils $31b transport plan to crush Auckland's congestion

-New National leader Judith Collins is promising that, if elected, her Government would fix Auckland's congestion crisis and transform the Upper North Island into the most dynamic region in Australasia.
+New National leader Judith Collins is promising that, if elected, her government would fix Auckland's congestion crisis and transform the Upper North Island into the most dynamic region in Australasia.

 In a major speech in Auckland this morning, Collins said National would spend $31 billion over 10 years on what she described as "the biggest infrastructure programme in New Zealand's history".